geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

-If you're building a new version of Android, if your Nexus S or Nexus S 4G has an older bootloader and radio image that is marked as being also possible in the table above but is not recognized by the build system, you can locally delete the `version-bootloader` and `version-baseband` lines in `device/samsung/crespo/board-info.txt` or `device/samsung/crespo4g/board-info.txt`.
+If you're building a new version of Android, if your Nexus S or Nexus S 4G has an older bootloader and radio image that is marked as being also possible in the table above but is not recognized by fastboot, you can locally delete the `version-bootloader` and `version-baseband` lines in `device/samsung/crespo/board-info.txt` or `device/samsung/crespo4g/board-info.txt`.